weliem/bluez_inc/README.md

 ## Receiving notifications

 Bluez treats notifications and indications in the same way, calling them 'notifications'.
 If you want to receive notifications you have to 'start' them by calling `binc_characteristic_start_notify()`.
-As usual, first register your callback by calling `binc_device_set_notify_char_callback(device, &on_notify)`.
+As usual, first register your callback by calling `binc_device_set_notify_char_cb(device, &on_notify)`.
 Here is an example:

 ```c
 void on_services_resolved(Device *device) {